Hellenic Navy: Attack Missile boats

-The fleet consists of nineteen missile boats also known as fast attack missile craft.
+The fleet consisted of nineteen missile boats also known as fast attack missile craft.
 Two new ships (P78 and P79) entered service in 2019.
 The main purpose of these vessels is offensive anti-ship warfare.
 The Hellenic Navy operates four types of missile boats.
 These are the Roussen (Super-Vita), Laskos (La Combattante III), Kavaloudis (La Combattante IIIb) and Votsis (La Combattante IIa) classes.
 The La Combattante III and La Combattante IIIb classes were upgraded in 2006.
 For the La Combattante III craft, Thales delivered a TACTICOS combat management system, including four multi-functional operator consoles, one surveillance radar, a fire-control tracking system, one electro-optical tracking and fire control system, an integrated low-probability-of-interception radar, two target designation sights and a tactical data link.
 The weapon suite of the La Combattante IIIs remained unchanged.
 Thales was also responsible for the integration of existing guns, surface-to-surface missiles and torpedoes.
-The La Combattante IIa ships are scheduled to be decommissioned upon completion of the two newly ordered Roussen gunboats.
+The La Combattante IIa ships were decommissioned upon completion of the two newly ordered Roussen gunboats.

 Submarines

-The Hellenic Navy Submarine Command operates eleven submarines of four types.
+The Hellenic Navy Submarine Command operates submarines of four types.
 The newest and most advanced type operated is the Type 214 Papanikolis class, which is widely considered to be among the most advanced conventional (non-nuclear) propulsion submarines in service with naval forces at the moment.
 The Type 214 is a diesel-electric submarine developed by the German Howaldtswerke-Deutsche Werft GmbH (HDW).
 It features diesel propulsion with an air-independent propulsion (AIP) system using Siemens polymer electrolyte membrane (PEM) hydrogen fuel cells.
 A contract to build four boats for the Hellenic Navy was signed between February 2000 and June 2002.
 The first boat was built at HDW in Kiel, Germany, and the rest at Hellenic Shipyards Co. in Skaramangas, Greece.
 The Hellenic Navy named them the Papanikolis class.
 Other types operated are the 209/1100 Glavkos class, the 209/1200 Poseidon class and one boat of the 209/1500 AIP Okeanos class.
-The Glavkos submarines were upgraded with the "Neptune I" modernisation program and the Poseidon and Okeanos vessels with the "Neptune II" program.
+The Glavkos submarines were upgraded with the "Neptune I" modernization program and the Poseidon and Okeanos vessels with the "Neptune II" program.
 The Okeanos upgrade included AIP capabilities very similar to Type 214 so extensive to justify HS Okeanos as a new, separate class when compared to the rest of Type 209/1200 vessels.
 New dimensions are similar to Type 214 boats.
+In July 2025, a formal process to acquire additional four submarines was started as part of a 20 year modernization plan estimated to cost $25 billion.
+Type 218, Type 209NG, Scorpène-class submarine, conventional Barracuda-class submarine (France), and Blekinge-class submarine are being considered, with some of the requirements being 25 percent participation of the domestic defense industry, having Air-independent propulsion, minimized acoustic and magnetic signatures, among others.
+Additionally, at least two units are expected to be able to carry land-attack cruise missiles, enabling long distance strikes over 1000 kilometers.